Paliao/interview-mozio/README.md

 Hi, thanks for taking a time to look at this repo!
 This simple app is a showcase of all my set of skills, my favorite stack(Missing only Next.js) and a little simulation of what kind of work/code you could expect from hiring me.
-I'm doing this incrementally during my free time, in shorts bursts of 1-3 hours(each commit)
+I'm doing this incrementally during my free time, in shorts bursts of 1-3 hours

 ### Focus Points